-plete neighborhoods that are Southwest Fresno residents to safe, healthy, self-sufficient, become homeowners. walkable, and interconnected Policy LU-4.2 Preserve the residential nature of and strengthen existing neighexisting residential neighborhoods borhoods so that they become a in the Plan Area. complete neighborhood.
-Policy LU-4.3 Encourage programs that help Policy LU-3.1 Encourage the development of fund the rehabilitation of old and centers, or nodes, within walking deteriorating single-family and and biking distance of residents multi-family housing stock targetand surrounded by residences. ing the most blighted properties Nodes should consist of a park, a and areas. school, and quality neighborhood retail and services.
-Policy LU-4.4 Ensure minimum quality standards for rental housing and require all Policy LU-3.2 Encourage complete neighborrental properties to comply with hoods to be located at the the City's Rental Housing Improveintersections of major streets for ment Act. easy access and high visibility, while ensuring safe ingress and Policy LU-4.5 Create design standards that egress (e.g., use of frontage roads). promote high-quality, aesthetically-For existing neighborhoods, nodes attractive, and architecturally-conshould be created or strengthened sistent building design for building with additional uses such as retail improvements. and/or parks.
-For potential new neighborhoods, nodes should be Policy LU-4.6 Encourage prioritization of infill sited at a location accessible to development within existing neighboth nearby residents in the new borhoods above new development neighborhood and visitors from in undeveloped areas. outside the neighborhood.
-Policy LU-4.7 Promote and adhere to the City's Policy LU-3.3 Implement Crime Prevention code enforcement program that Through Environmental Design requires property owners to clean (CPTED) principles and strategies in up visible blight, register vacant new residential, commercial, and properties, and adhere to City open space development to help codes. provide better safety and security.
-Policy LU-4.8 Establish an anti-displacement Goal LU-4 Maintain the use and character strategy and an anti-displacement of existing residential neighborand relocation program to minihoods, while improving the qualmize and avoid the displacement ity of housing and encouraging of existing residents outside of the homeownership, and remediate Plan Area caused by new develop-Southwest Fresno's blighting ment. conditions to improve the community's image, attract private investment, and create a pleasant living environment.
+- Goal LU-3 Create a diversity of new complete neighborhoods that are safe, healthy, self-sufficient, walkable, and interconnected and strengthen existing neighborhoods so that they become a complete neighborhood. - Policy LU-3.1 Encourage the development of centers, or nodes, within walking and biking distance of residents and surrounded by residences.
+Nodes should consist of a park, a school, and quality neighborhood retail and services. - Policy LU-3.2 Encourage complete neighborhoods to be located at the intersections of major streets for easy access and high visibility, while ensuring safe ingress and egress (e.g., use of frontage roads).
+For existing neighborhoods, nodes should be created or strengthened with additional uses such as retail and/or parks.
+For potential new neighborhoods, nodes should be sited at a location accessible to both nearby residents in the new neighborhood and visitors from outside the neighborhood. - Policy LU-3.3 Implement Crime Prevention Through Environmental Design (CPTED) principles and strategies in new residential, commercial, and open space development to help provide better safety and security. - Goal LU-4 Maintain the use and character of existing residential neighborhoods, while improving the quality of housing and encouraging homeownership, and remediate Southwest Fresno's blighting conditions to improve the community's image, attract private investment, and create a pleasant living environment.